mstksg/auto-examples/README.md

 Also, note the principled reading and saving of the game auto using `readAuto` and `writeAuto`.

+Demonstrates as well some high concepts like building an `Auto` over a monad like `Rand`, and then "sealing away" the randomness.  `hangmanRandom` uses an underlying monad to generate new words, and `hangman` "seals away" the randomness of the underlying monad; the entropy is self-contained only in the parts that need it.

+Also uses `interactAuto` as a high level wrapper to "run" an `Auto` on stdin.

 Admittedly it's a lot "longer" in terms of lines of code than the simple explicit-state-passing version (even without the gratuitous whitespace and commenting).
-Part of this is because Hangman is pretty simple.
+Part of this is because the idea of Hangman is pretty simple.
 But I really feel like the whole thing "reads" well, and is in a more understandable high-level declarative/denotative style than such an approach.

 ### [logger][]